Intro to Advanced Data Layouts

 As described above, neither Schemas nor ADLs depend on the other.
 Both are optional parts of IPLD.
 Both can be used together or independently.

-ADLs are generally used to make some complex system simpler, or more legible.
+ADLs are generally used to make some complex system simpler, or more legible; and, to unlock the ability of other IPLD features to apply over that data.

 - Traversals and pathing work transparently over ADLs;